balfieri/cordic/README.md

 </p>

 <p>
-CORDIC was invented in the 1950's and thus is nothing novel.
-There is nothing proprietary here.
+CORDIC was invented in the 1950's.
+There is nothing novel or proprietary here.
+Just passing along some knowledge.
 </p>

 <p>